The Linksys WRT54G is a combination wireless access point, switch and

-3.01.03 of the firmware of the Linksys WRT54G, and has identified the
+3.01.3 of the firmware of the Linksys WRT54G wireless router, and has

-In order to mitigate exposure of the internal network to outside
+To mitigate exposure of the internal network to outside attackers,

-attackers, ensure encryption is enabled on the wireless interface.
-The
+ensure encryption is enabled on the wireless interface.
+The exact

-exact settings to use are dependent on your wireless deployment
+settings to use depend on your wireless deployment policies.